What Can We Do To Keep Our RVs Black Water Holding Tank From Clogging Up?

 .
 Yes, we buy it by the case as it is cheaper that way.
 This stuff dissolves real quickly in the holding tank, so it will not clog up.

-To break down the waste in the tank and to also keep the tank odor free we use Eco Smart Holding Tank Deodorant And Cleaner
+To break down the waste in the tank and to also keep the tank odor free we use Happy Campers Organic RV Holding Tank Treatment

-.
-This product does a good job of breaking
+(Pictured Above).
+This product does a great job of breaking up

-up all of crud inside the tank and does a great job at getting rid of the odors.
-We like it because it is very Eco-Friendly and can also be used in the grey water tank.
+all of the crud inside the tank as well as getting rid of the odors.
+We like it because it is very Eco-Friendly and it can also be used in your RV's grey water tank.

 Now as far as your gauges not showing the proper level in your holding tanks, this could be due to the probes in the holding tank being dirty which causes them not to work.
 Not all holding tanks have probes, but if yours does you can try some RV Probe Cleaner